VeryLongUnagi/PolyLanguages_JPN/README.md

-# Welcome to the Tumblr Languages bot's Japanese Room!
+# Welcome to the Tumblr Languages Japanese Room!
-Hello, and welcome to the Tumblr Bot Japanese Group!

-**Welcome to the Tumblr Japanese
+**Here you are encouraged to learn and speak/type Japanese to your heart's content and help others do the same as well.
+Please enjoy your stay!